Henry: Portrait of a Serial Killer

 Review:

-I have to say that coming into this film, I had heard a lot about it, but just had never gotten the opportunity to view it.
-After hearing a couple of podcasts talk about how good this film was I finally got around to it.
-I have to say that this film is disturbing in a different way from films I have seen in the past.
-Michael Rooker’s portrayal of Henry is great.
-Rooker is a solid actor overall, but he fits this role perfectly.
-Henry is a quiet guy who any time that sexual tension starts to build, he bolts.
+Despite coming late to see this one, I heard about it, but just had never gotten the opportunity to view it.
+After hearing different things on podcasts about how good this film was, I finally got around to it.
+This is a disturbing film in a different way from others I’ve seen in the past.
+Rooker’s portrayal of Henry is great.
+He is a solid character actor overall, but he fits this role perfectly.
+Henry is a quiet guy who any time that sexual tension builds, he bolts.
 We learn this is from his mother being a prostitute and making him watch as she would have sex with men.
-She also would make him wear dresses as well.
-Some of this is actually true from what I read, which makes this even worse.
+She would also make him wear dresses as well.
+There is true to this from what I read, which makes this even worse.
 The lasting effect this has on Henry is sad and scary at the same time.

-My Rating: 8 out of 10
+My Rating: 8.5 out of 10